benjamindulau/AnoMediaBundle/README.md

 to do with it.

 A `provider` is an object responsible for retrieving a specific media type, like a video for instance, and to perform the operations relative to this media type.
-For example, an ImageProvider will know how retrieve an image from filesystem and how to generate thumbs (trought an image manipulator interface), while a VideoProvider will know how to retrieve metadata from a WS API like Dailymotion or Youtube ones.
+For example, an ImageProvider will know how to retrieve an image from filesystem and how to generate thumbs (trought an image manipulator interface), while a VideoProvider will know how to retrieve metadata from a WS API like Dailymotion or Youtube ones.